-The Agricultural Affairs Office (AAO) of the American Embassy in Seoul represents the interests of American agriculture and agribusiness in the Republic of Korea.
+The Office of Agricultural Affairs (OAA) of the American Embassy in Seoul represents the interests of American agriculture and agribusiness in the Republic of Korea.
 Activities of the office include market research and analysis, market development, and market access.
-AAO helps identify-and works to reduce-foreign trade barriers and other practices and policies that hinder U.S. agricultural exports.
+OAA helps identify-and works to reduce-foreign trade barriers and other practices and policies that hinder U.S. agricultural exports.

 The U.S. Agricultural Trade Office (ATO) in Seoul is staffed by the Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA).
 The primary role of the ATO is to expand and maintain foreign markets for U.S. agricultural, fishery, and forestry exports.
 It serves as the primary liaison between U.S. agricultural suppliers and Korean buyers.
 The ATO organizes trade shows, trade missions and other promotional events for the retail, hotel and restaurant industries.
 It provides trade servicing, market and product information.

 The mission of APHIS overseas is to provide internationally-based animal and plant health expertise that enhances USDA’s capacity to safeguard American agriculture and promote agricultural trade.

 The U.S. Commercial Service Korea office (CS Korea) is part of the worldwide network of U.S. Department of Commerce offices located in more than 120 cities in 80 countries, and in over 100 locations in the United States.
 Our mission is to support the commercial interests of the United States and to help U.S. companies, particularly small and medium-sized enterprises, increase sales and market share in Korea.